PritishMishraa/streaks/README.md

 - [X] Edit project name (modal) (except 'All Projects')
     - [X] Update project tag for tasks in 'Completed' tab
 - [X] Populate edit field with current project name (workaround?)
+- [X] Save current tab in URL search params
+- [X] Open 'Completed' tab when a date is clicked on activity map
 - [ ] Add database
 - [ ] Host it